 Chihuahuas ranked in the bottom half of the dog breeds.
 Out of 138 qualified dog breeds, the Chihuahua ranked 125th.
 Clearly, not as high as most Chihuahua owners would think.
 But what does this mean for the breed?

 On the other hand, Chihuahuas could obey a known command on the first try with a 30% or better success rate.
 On paper, they don’t seem very obedient.
 However, owners argue that Chihuahuas will respond better depending on the person giving the commands.

 Chihuahua vs. the Average Dog

-As mentioned, Chihuahuas were labeled “below average” in Coren’s studies.
+As mentioned, Chihuahuas were labeled “below average” according to Coren’s research.
 But how did they compare to other dog breeds?
-And, what was the average dog intelligence like?
+And, what was the average intelligence of dogs like?

 In addition, average dog breeds can successfully obey a known command on the first try with a 50% (or better) success rate.
 These numbers aren’t significantly better than the Chihuahua’s.
 However, they are better.